rixiobarrios/django-views-and-templates/readme.md

 # Django Views

+## Learning Objectives

+* Use Django to create views
+* Use routing in Django
+* Create templates using Django
+* Complete CRUD actions in Django

+## Framing

 In the previous lesson, we looked at how Django deals with data using models.
 Today we are going to look at how to actually display that data using views and templates!

 ## View Functions